Learn more about the Personal Property Security Register (PPSR) statistics.

 Current registrations have an end date in the future and are not expired or removed.

 PPSR registrations require transactions to create, amend or discharge.
+We publish statistics on PPSR transactions by type and month each quarter.

 Kinds of interest